-|If the Windy City is calling your name, see how PODS can help get you there.|
+If the Windy City is calling your name, see how PODS can help get you there.

 One of the first questions you should consider when you’re relocating to a new place — in addition to what’s the best way to move your stuff there — is how safe the area you’ll be living in is.
 And, unfortunately, we’d be remiss if we didn’t mention Chicago’s crime.
 Chances are, you’ve seen some of the news stories or read some of the statistics when it comes to the crime levels in Chicago.
 But don’t be discouraged.
 That crime that you’ve read or heard about?
 It’s mainly in certain areas — areas that you’re not looking to settle down in anyway.
 In fact, we’ve come up with a list of the safest places to live in Chicago, so you can rest assured that you’re making the best decision for your situation.
 Let’s dive in!

-How safe is Chicago?
+How Safe is Chicago?

 While crime statistics are a crucial factor to consider when you’re moving, it’s important to realize there are a lot of variables that contribute to a city’s crime rate.
 In Chicago, it has a lot to do with historical political corruption, poor policy decisions, and widespread poverty.
-While the violent crime statistics might make you think that Chicago is not safe, it is in fact safer than other cities.
+And while the violent crime statistics might make you think that Chicago is not safe, it is in fact safer than some other cities.
 The chance of being a victim of random crime is always present in any city — and that includes Chicago — however, that risk can increase or decrease depending on your individual situation and area of the city.

 Before we delve a little deeper into the safest areas in Chicago, it might be a good idea to get some answers to frequently asked questions first.